DeluxZuriLife/DeluxZuriLife/README.md

 # 💫 About Me:
-<br>- 🔭 I’m currently working with: Resilient Coders <br>- 🌱 I’m currently learning: Full-Stack WebDevelopment in XR.<br>- 👯 I’m looking to collaborate on: Gaming Projects! <br>- 🤔 I’m looking for help with: Perfecting Back-End coding with NodeJS and React<br>- 💬 Ask me about: My New Ish! <br>- 📫 How to reach me: www.zurichavers.com<br>- 😄 Pronouns: He/Him<br>- ⚡ Fun fact: I am a polymath and enjoy expressing myself through a multitude of disciplines
+<br>- 🔭 I’m currently working with: Resilient Coders <br>- 🌱 I’m currently learning: Full-Stack WebDevelopment in XR.<br>- 👯 I’m looking to collaborate on: Gaming Projects! <br>- 🤔 I’m looking for help with: Perfecting Back-End coding with NodeJS and React<br>- 💬 Ask me about: My New Ish! <br>- 📫 How to reach me: www.zurichavers.com<br>- 😄 Pronouns: He/Him<br>- ⚡ Fun fact: I am a polymath and enjoy expressing myself through rap.

 ## 🌐 Socials: